edhzsz/MLUND/projects/smartcab/Report.md

 _In your report, mention what you see in the agent’s behavior.
 Does it eventually make it to the target location?_

+To implement the basic driving agent a random action from (None, 'forward', 'left', 'right') was chosen on each call to the update method.
+This causes the agent to wander (randomly) around the grid until eventually the hard limit (deadline of -100) is reached or the agent arrives, by chance, to the target.

+The simulator code was modified to report the amount of trials in which the agent arrived to the target and multiple runs of 100 trials were executed.
+The basic (random) driving agent arrives to the target 67.4% of the trials on average.

 ### Identify and update state

 _Justify why you picked these set of states, and how they model the agent and its environment._